 Weigh Potential Earnings vs. Graduate School Debt

-The median earnings for full-time, year-round workers holding bachelor’s degrees was $66,536 in 2019, according to U.S. Census Bureau data.
-With a master’s degree, median earnings for full-time employees jumped to $81,636.
-With a doctoral degree, median earnings were $113,578, and the amount for individuals holding a professional degree was $127,487.
+The median weekly earnings for full-time, year-round workers holding bachelor’s degrees was $1,305 in 2020, according to U.S. Bureau of Labor Statistics data.
+With a master’s degree, median weekly earnings for full-time employees jumped to $1,545.
+With a doctoral degree, median weekly earnings were $1,885.

-But, Miller says, the wide variety in cost and debt by graduate program complicates attempts to determine an advanced degree’s worth.
+But the wide variety in cost and debt by graduate program complicates attempts to determine an advanced degree’s worth, experts say.

-Graduate school might not be worth the cost for some students in the case of education or social work master’s degrees, for example: According to the Center for American Progress report, a master’s in social work has a median debt of $115,000, while first-year earnings are just $49,400 — an example of when the return on investment may be low, Miller says.
+Graduate school might not be worth the cost for some students in the case of education or social work master’s degrees, for example: According to the CAP report, a master’s in social work has a median debt of $115,000.
+But average earnings for social workers were just $51,760 in 2020.

 Trends in borrowing at the graduate level continue to paint a bleak picture: While undergraduate borrowing declined from 2010-2011 to 2017-2018, per Miller’s analysis of federal loans, graduate student loan debt grew during that period.

 Prospective graduate students should also be aware that the amount typically borrowed can vary by institution type.
-Student loan borrowers who graduated with a master’s degree had on average $54,500 of debt from attending public schools and $71,900 of debt from attending private nonprofit institutions, according to National Center for Education Statistics data on students who completed graduate degrees in 2015-2016.
+In 2015-16, student loan borrowers who graduated with a master’s degree had on average $54,500 of debt from attending public schools versus $71,900 of debt for those who attended private nonprofit institutions, according to the National Center for Education Statistics.

-For borrowers who graduated with professional doctorate degrees, those numbers jumped into the six figures: Students at public schools graduated with an average of $142,600 in debt and those at private nonprofit institutions graduated with an average of $221,800 in debt.
+For graduates with professional doctorate degrees, those numbers jumped into the six figures: Students at public schools graduated with an average of $142,600 in debt, and those at private nonprofit institutions graduated with an average of $221,800 in debt.
 Professional degrees in this case include fields like dentistry, law and medicine.
 These fields typically have high six-figure salaries, which may make the debt and time spent in graduate school worth the cost for some students.

-These averages from NCES do not include students who did not borrow student loans, but do include undergraduate loans that borrowers may have in addition to their graduate debt.
+These averages from NCES do not include students who did not take out any student loans, but do include undergraduate loans that borrowers may have in addition to their graduate debt.

 Consider Financial Aid and Job Training Options

-Despite the risk of borrowing to pay for graduate school, Jason Wingard, dean emeritus of the Columbia University School of Professional Studies in New York, says a graduate education can make good financial sense.
+Despite the risk of borrowing to pay for graduate school, experts say a graduate education can still make good financial sense.

-“Grad school can be worth it,” he says.
+“Grad school can be worth it,” says Jason Wingard, president of Temple University in Pennsylvania.
 “It depends on the discipline you’re choosing and the curriculum of instruction.”

-Experts say students should consider the financial aid available to them before choosing to enroll in a graduate program, but Wingard says options may be increasingly limited because of the COVID-19 crisis.
+Students should consider the financial aid available to them before choosing to enroll in a graduate program.
+But Wingard warns the options may be increasingly limited because of the COVID-19 crisis.

 To relieve costs and avoid debt, students can take advantage of free money for graduate school like scholarships and grants, academic fellowships and tuition assistance programs through their employers.
-Most graduate students in the 2015-2016 academic year — more than 70% — received some form of financial aid, according to an NCES data analysis from 2019.
+Select master’s and doctoral programs are fully funded, meaning students receive a 100% tuition waiver and a stipend.

-All of these options may help tip the scales to make graduate school worth the cost, experts say.
+All of these options may help tip the scales to make graduate school worth the cost, experts note.

-“Also, be sure to check with your employer on any tuition benefits they may offer,” says Sidhu, who’s currently the senior adviser for strategic partnerships at edX, another online learning platform.
+“Also, be sure to check with your employer on any tuition benefits they may offer,” says Sidhu, who’s now the senior adviser for strategic partnerships at edX, another online learning platform.

 Students who do not work full time while attending graduate school must also consider the lost earnings during the years they are enrolled, experts say.